 Any violent act with the intention to gain power over a spouse, girlfriend, or any other family member is categorized as domestic violence.
-The abuse is a behavior not caused by drug, anger, or mental problems.
+Abuse is a behavior not caused by drugs, anger, or mental problems.
 Domestic violence can be physical, emotional, social, and sexual.
 Any act of violence considered domestic doesn’t have to occur within a home.
 As long as the victim and the accused are in a relationship, any act of violence is deemed to be domestic.

 This is a threat or an act of violence to which the defendant shares an intimate relationship.
 This can be a spouse or former spouse, current or former dating partner, parent of the defendant children, child of the current or former spouse, blood or adopted relatives, foster child or foster parent, or roommate.
 Any intentional, reckless, or knowing threat or bodily injury on any person mentioned above is a domestic assault.

 When an assault causes serious bodily injury to the victim, this is categorized as aggravated domestic assault.
 This happened when the defendant was carrying a deadly weapon during the act.
 Examples of deadly weapons are knives, firearms, brass knuckles, baseball bats, etc. The injuries can be broken bones, lost limbs, heart injury, or disfigurement.